-HUMAN RIGHTS: In considering this application it is necessary to consider the rights of both the applicant and other parties, such as "responsible authorities" and\or "interested parties" (objectors).
+HUMAN RIGHTS: In considering this application it is appropriate to consider the rights of both the applicant and other parties, such as "responsible authorities" and\or "other persons" (objectors).
 The procedure for determining licences has a prescribed format to ensure fair representation of the relevant facts by all parties.